PizzaLovers007/AdofaiTweaks/README.md

 General tweaks for the rhythm game
 [A Dance of Fire and Ice](https://store.steampowered.com/app/977950/A_Dance_of_Fire_and_Ice/).

-Join the ADOFAI modding discord! https://discord.gg/67pdbVbEWx
+Join the ADOFAI.gg community discord! https://discord.gg/TKdpbUUfUa

 ## Available Tweaks